|

 logo

-on the top left side of the back of the badge (above pictures).
+on the top left side of the back of the badge (See pictures to the right).

 The pictures below show a closeup of the manufacturer's logo and a closer look at the shape